philzook58/philzook58.github.io/_posts/2023-06-26-asp-for-egraph-extraction.md

 Ultimately, one is interested in extracting out a version of an expression from inside the egraph with good properties so you can turn it into efficient code or a piece of hardware.
 This problem can be hard depending on how you want to model it.

 [Answer Set Programming](https://potassco.org/) is a paradigm for solving combinatorial satisfaction or optimization problems.
-It offers some unusual well-foundedness/justification/supported-set modelling capabilities not offered by SAT, CSP, ILP, or SMT solvers.
-It is exactly this aspect that makes it very useful for a particular case of extraction.
-The ASP solver clingo is roughly a [datalog-like grounder](https://www.youtube.com/watch?v=tWrk94svdT8&list=PL7DBaibuDD9PRJitHc-lVwLNI2nlMEsSU&index=3&ab_channel=Potassco) gringo that feeds into a SAT-like solver clasp with [intrinsic loop breaking constraints](https://www.youtube.com/watch?v=0eHc0EoKLcA&list=PL7DBaibuDD9NFCpoQWNCvoSdhPE3kdzmM&index=4&ab_channel=Potassco) support.
+It offers some unusual well-foundedness/justification/supported-set modelling capabilities not offered by [SAT](https://en.wikipedia.org/wiki/SAT_solver), [CSP](https://www.minizinc.org/), [ILP](https://en.wikipedia.org/wiki/Integer_programming), or [SMT](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) solvers.
+It is exactly this aspect that makes it very useful for a particular model of the extraction problem.
+The ASP solver [clingo](ttps://potassco.org/) is roughly a [datalog-like grounder](https://www.youtube.com/watch?v=tWrk94svdT8&list=PL7DBaibuDD9PRJitHc-lVwLNI2nlMEsSU&index=3&ab_channel=Potassco) gringo that feeds into a SAT-like solver clasp with [intrinsic loop breaking constraints](https://www.youtube.com/watch?v=0eHc0EoKLcA&list=PL7DBaibuDD9NFCpoQWNCvoSdhPE3kdzmM&index=4&ab_channel=Potassco) support.
 That [Remy](https://github.com/egraphs-good/extraction-gym/pull/2) independently had this idea is encouraging that it is a good one, since he is often right.

 ## Tree vs DAG Extraction